Q: What are my options for debris removal?

 Q: What is needed for obtaining a building permit to rebuild my house?

 A: The Building Permit application must be accompanied by a complete set of construction drawings that have been prepared by a design professional (architect or qualified building designer) and engineer.
 For a full listing of the individual drawings and pertinent documents that constitute a “complete set” of drawings, see this document.
 The project must be approved by the Planning Dep’t, EHD, IWMD, and the County Fire Department prior to receiving a building permit from B&S. Other Departments may also need to review your project and “clear it” for a building permit.
 For a complete list of applicable clearances needed for your project, see this document.
 Since reconstructed buildings are usually larger, more complicated, and permanent, they are more regulated and will take longer to receive a building permit.
 A typical permit for a reconstructed house will take several months to obtain.

 Q: Does the County waive any fees for permits associated with reconstruction of fire-damaged/destroyed buildings?

 A: Yes.
-The County is waiving a number of fees in order to assist Thomas Fire victims.
+The County waives a number of fees in order to assist the victims of the Thomas, Woolsey, and Hill fires.
+These fees are anticipated to be waived until December 31, 2024.
+It’s important to note that the fee waivers only provide financial relief to those property owners who experienced loss and would not apply to those who subsequently purchased a vacant lot to rebuild.
 Please see the listing of fees that have been exempted from fire reconstruction projects by the Board of Supervisors here.
 The County follows a fiscally responsible cost recovery policy and therefore cannot waive all of its permitting fees because these fees pay for the permitting and inspection services, which are not funded by tax revenue or other funding source.

 Q: My home was destroyed in the fire, but the septic system is functioning.
 Will I be able to use my existing system when I rebuild?